EricGebhart/flickr-fetcher/README.md

 I've added the small, medium, large sizes in order to allow resizing which honors the original aspect ratio of the images.

-Another method would be to let the fetcher and worker run in a polling mode, possibly as separate micro-services.
+Another method would be to let the fetcher run in a polling mode such that images are constantly being retrieved over a time interval.
+In this way, everything is much simpler and server only needs to worry about serving whatever is already there.

 In this situation the server only needs to know about the meta data records and show the most recent images.
-If a size does not exist, the server can write the meta-data records with the appropriate resize values to the work directory, and then wait for them to reappear in the database with their new sizes.
+If a size does not exist, the server can give the meta-data records with the appropriate resize values to the queue component, and then wait for them to reappear in the database with their new sizes.

 The meta-data records have a lot of additional information which allow for